 Hutcheson left the firm in 2010 under mysterious circumstances.
 Later that year, Ramsay made a press release saying that his father-in-law was extremely manipulative and secretive.

-Gordon Ramsay Burger at Planet Hollywood Resort & Casino in Las VegasGordon Ramsay Burger at Planet Hollywood Resort & Casino in Las Vegas (Credit: LnP images / Shutterstock)
+Gordon Ramsay Burger at Planet Hollywood Resort & Casino in Las Vegas (Credit: LnP images / Shutterstock)

-Hutcheson’s sons, after it was revealed that Chris Hutcheson had repeatedly accessed the company’s system over 600 times in one day — suspicious to say the least.
+Hutcheson’s sons, after it was revealed that Chris Hutcheson had repeatedly accessed the company’s system over 600 times in one day — suspicious, to say the least.

 In fact, the trio had accessed the systems more than 2,000 times since the end of 2010, reportedly to learn whatever details of Ramsay’s intellectual property rights.

-They allegedly thought that this information could be used to blackmail the chef during a legal suit he had filed against them.
+They allegedly thought this information could be used to blackmail the chef during a legal suit he had filed against them.

 The Hutchesons actually did leak some of this information to the press, like the fact that Gordon Ramsay had undergone a hair transplant procedure, perhaps to earn enough money to cover their legal fees.

-Terrence Howard and Gordon Ramsay promote the American competitive cooking reality TV show MasterChefTerrence Howard and Gordon Ramsay promote the American competitive cooking reality TV show MasterChef at 2018 Fox Network Upfront at Wollman Rink, Central Park on May 14, 2018 in New York City (Credit: John Nacion / Startraksphoto)
+Terrence Howard and Gordon Ramsay promote the American competitive cooking reality TV show MasterChef at the 2018 Fox Network Upfront at Wollman Rink, Central Park on May 14, 2018, in New York City (Credit: John Nacion / Startraksphoto)

 Hutcheson was eventually jailed for six months while his sons received four months each for this offense.

+However, this isn’t all that Hutcheson has done to Ramsay.
 In 2015, Ramsay told the courts that his father-in-law had used a machine to forge his signature to appoint him as a guarantor for a rental property, a cost equating roughly £640,000 per year.

-Holly Ramsay and her dad Gordon Ramsay attend the 25th Annual Elton John AIDS Foundation's Academy Awards Viewing PartyHolly Ramsay and her dad Gordon Ramsay attend the 25th Annual Elton John AIDS Foundation’s Academy Awards Viewing Party at The City of West Hollywood Park on February 26, 2017 in West Hollywood, California (Credit: Milla Cochran / Startraksphoto)
+Holly Ramsay and her dad, Gordon Ramsay, attend the 25th Annual Elton John AIDS Foundation’s Academy Awards Viewing Party at The City of West Hollywood Park on February 26, 2017, in West Hollywood, California (Credit: Milla Cochran / Startraksphoto)

 “I am appalled,” the chef explained to the courts, “at the extent to which Chris used the ghostwriting machine to sign documents ostensibly on my behalf in circumstances where I had no knowledge of the documents that were being ‘signed’ or the matters to which they referred.”